BUY WORMS / A Division of Rabbits, Etc. www.bestbuyworms.comMike & Dee Blaha 352.796.0459

 in airspace that will kill the worms.
 Boxes built on the ground do carry more risk of “contamination” from other native breeds of worms,

-most of our Red Wigglers and African Nightcrawlers in the ground beds and use raised beds for the Eisenias to protect them
+Red Wigglers and African Nightcrawlers in the ground beds and use raised beds for the Eisenias and Europeans to protect them

 from being taken over by larger and more aggressive species we raise.
 Be sure to protect your beds from possums, raccoons,